MESSEGE FROM ARTIST

 The Buddhist painting drawn only by the use of Sumi Ink on white paper

-had been taught by the master to his trainee monks.
-Many of "Hakubyouzuhou"
+been taught by the master to his trainee monks.

-artists did not have the artistic background as their profession so that
+did not have the artistic background as their profession so that many

 the painting more vividness and freedom.